FrankHJCuypers/fuut/README.md

 under the node *Bluetooth Attribute Protocol*, under the subnode that starts with *Nexxtender*.

+For messages with a CRC, the CRC is verified and flagged as an error when wrong;
+the CRC line will show red and a message is attached stating that the CRC is wrong, inlcuding the correct CRC.

 The NEXXT-\* protocol messages can be filtered out in Wireshark by the following view filter: `_ws.col.protocol contains "NEXXT_"`

 For more information on the Nexxtender BLE protocol, see